CASE-Association/CASE_keypad/README.md

 ## Flashing
   - Download and open QMK Toolbox
   - Select the provided .HEX file
-  - Choose ATMega32u4 as microcontroller
+  - Choose ATMega32u2 as microcontroller
   - Push reset button on board and then press flash button in toolbox

 Keypad should be flashed and ready to test.
 Use a jumper wire or tweezers to short the switch pins.
 The keypad should print numbers 1 to 6.

+If flashing does not work, try using v0.0.21 of QMK toolbox

 You can now solder the switches/encoder.
 Encoder is optional and can only be soldered in either top corner (ONLY ONE).